 Officers of the IATP shall hold office for one (1) year or until their respective successors have been duly elected.
 Officers may serve consecutive terms.

 Section 4.
 RESIGNATION

-Any director may resign their office at any time by giving written notice to the Chair of the IATP.
+Any officer may resign their office at any time by giving written notice to the Chair of the IATP.
 Such resignation shall take effect at the time specified therein, or if no time is specified, at the time of acceptance by the Chair of the IATP.

 Section 5.
 REMOVAL

-Any director may be removed from such office with cause by a two-thirds (2/3) vote of the Board of Directors at any regular or special meeting.
+Any officer may be removed from such office with cause by a two-thirds (2/3) vote of the Board of Directors at any regular or special meeting.
 Cause is defined as failure to meet the obligations of the office.
 Alternately, at the discretion of the Board of Directors, the authority of an officer may be suspended at any time with cause by a two-thirds (2/3) vote of the Board of Directors, if in its judgment the best interests of the organization would be served by such a suspension.